Guidelines for College Closings, Delayed Starts, Emergencies

 In most cases, these area TV stations provide timely announcements of closings/delays: WNEP-TV, WBRE-TV, WYOU-TV and WPSU-TV.
 Radio stations providing such information include WKSB (102.7 FM), WRAK (1200 and 1400 AM), WILQ (105.1 FM), WZXR (99.3 FM), WVRT (97.7 FM), WBYL (95.5 FM) and WBZD (93.3 FM), among others.

-When the College is closed because of weather conditions, the Madigan Library will remain open for the following hours: Sunday, 1-10 p.m.; Monday through Thursday, 10 a.m. to 10 p.m.; Friday, 10 a.m. to 5 p.m.; and Saturday, 1-5 p.m.
-The library hours follow the college when there is a delayed opening or early closing.
+When the college is closed because of weather conditions, the Madigan Library will remain open for the following hours: Monday through Thursday, noon to 10 p.m.; Friday, noon to 5 p.m.; Saturday, 10 a.m. to 6 p.m.; and Sunday, 1 to 11 p.m.
+In the event of a delay, the library will open when the college opens.

-Information about the availability/accessibility of additional College facilities and services during closings will be posted on the Portal.
+Information about the availability/accessibility of additional college facilities and services during closings will be posted on the myPCT Portal.

 The college normally opens at 8 a.m.
-A “delayed start” means that all classes, office operations, and other activities that normally occur before the delayed start time are canceled.
+A “delayed start” means that all classes, office operations, and other activities that normally start and stop before the delayed start time are canceled.
 Students and staff resume their normal schedule at the start time, missing whatever activities had been planned prior to the delayed start.

-For example, if it is announced that the College is on a two-hour delay, staff and students should report beginning at 10 a.m. and follow their normal schedule from 10 a.m. through the remainder of the day.
+For example, if it is announced that the college is on a two-hour delay, staff and students should report beginning at 10 a.m. and follow their normal schedule from 10 a.m. through the remainder of the day.
+For example, 9:30 a.m. classes resume at 10 a.m. or when the college opens.

 If you cannot report at the regular or announced start time due to a weather-related problem, notify your supervisor or a faculty member as soon as possible.
 Employees should communicate early with their supervisors and determine if emergency leave time can be granted for their absence.